 - Bayesian problem.
 Create a joint probability distribution from the information given.
 Then

 find some probabilities.
 Some of the probabilities are marginals, some are joint, some are

 conditional.
 You need to be able to figure out which is which by reading the problem.
 Look

 at problems 6.6.41 - 6.6.49.

 - Problems 1 - 7 must be worked individually.

-- Problems 8 - 11 may be worked in groups of up to three people.
+- Problems 8 - 11 may be worked with a partner.

 - You must turn in the first portion of the exam before getting into groups.